amateurtools/Plucks/README.md

 currently working on the tuning accuracy of higher notes.
 Such is the bane of Karplus Strong.

 DISCLAIMER:
 As-is, user accepts all responsibility.
 No affiliation with anyone.
 Not endorsed by anyone.
+Admittedly this is heavily inspired by a famous synth from Fruity Loops, but it is an independent implementation.

 GNU License and/or MIT, see also also JUCE license, see also VST license.